 CamFlow is a Linux Security Modules (LSMs) designed to capture data provenance for the purpose of system audit.
 The provenance capture mechanism is highly configurable, and can fit applications particular needs.
 CamFlow can stack with existing security modules such as SELinux.

-For instructions on how to install CamFlow visit this link.
+For instructions on how to install and use CamFlow see our documentation.
 We also provide vagrant scripts to easily setup virtual machines running CamFlow.
 The source code is available on our github repository.
 Please do not hesitate to fork our project or create issues to report bugs.

 CamFlow is discussed in the following publications.
 Details given in these papers may be outdated - please refer to the code if in doubt, or contact us.